 The obligation of the Company to make payments with respect to the principal of and interest on Bonds of the 2003 Series (including without limitation upon maturity thereof) shall be fully or partially, as the case may be, satisfied and discharged to the extent that, at the time that any such payment shall be due, the then due principal of and interest on the Loans shall have been fully or partially paid, or there shall be held by the Collateral Agent pursuant to the Collateral Agreement sufficient available funds to fully or partially pay the then due principal of and interest on the Loans.
 Notwithstanding any other provisions of the Indenture, interest on the Bonds of the 2003 Series shall be deemed fully or partially satisfied and discharged as provided herein even if the interest rate on Bonds of the 2003 Series may be higher or lower than the interest rate on any of the Loans at the time interest on any such Loans is paid.
-The Trustee may conclusively presume that the obligation of the Company to make payments with respect to the principal of and interest on Bonds of the 2003 Series and until the Trustee shall have the principal of and interest on the Collateral Agent, signed by an authorized officer, stating (i) that timely payment of the principal of or interest on the Collateral Agreement to make such payment and (iii) the amount of funds, in addition to available funds held by the Collateral Agent pursuant to the Collateral Agreement to make such payment.
+The Trustee may conclusively presume that the obligation of the Company to make payments with respect to the principal of and interest on Bonds of the 2003 Series shall have been fully satisfied and discharged unless and until the Trustee shall have received a written notice from the Collateral Agent, signed by an authorized officer, stating (i) that timely payment of the principal of or interest on the Loans required to be made by the Company has not been made, (ii) that there are not sufficient available funds held by the Collateral Agent pursuant to the Collateral Agreement to make such payment and (iii) the amount of funds, in addition to available funds held by the Collateral Agent pursuant to the Collateral Agreement, required to make such payment.

 SECTION 2.
-The Bonds of the 2003 Series shall be registered bonds without coupons of the denominations of 5,000 and of any multiples of 5,000, numbered consecutively from R 1 upwards.
+The Bonds of the 2003 Series shall be registered bonds without coupons of the denominations of \$5,000 and of any multiples of \$5,000, numbered consecutively from R 1 upwards.
 Bonds of the 2003 Series may each be exchanged for other bonds within the same Series in authorized denominations and in the same aggregate principal amounts, without charge, except for any tax or governmental charge imposed in connection with such interchange.